-It could be really annoying to others if your perfume is strong.
+It could be unpleasant to others if your perfume is intense.
 Not to mention that you are wasting good cologne as you will have to hit the shower after your workout anyway.

 Fragrances tend to linger and carry in closed environments, such as your local gym.
 Your perfume-marinated sweat is most likely inducing headaches around the gym.
 It is inconsiderate, especially to women who have a stronger and more sensitive sense of smell.

-Ensure your workout clothes are washed daily.
+Ensure you clean your workout clothes daily.
 That's enough for good hygiene at the gym.

 The only fragrance you should be wearing at the gym is Eau de Sweat.